AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail.md

 ## Replying and forwarding

-Temp Mail is designed for receiving emails only.
-While you can’t reply to or forward emails directly from Temp Mail, you can download them in EML format and send them using a regular email client.
+Temp Mail is designed for receiving emails.
+You can’t reply directly, and temporary addresses don’t forward messages by default.
+However, you can manually forward received emails to one of your confirmed recipients.
+Alternatively, you can download them in EML format and send them with any regular email client.

 ![Download EML *border](https://cdn.adtidy.org/content/kb/mail/new/download_eml.png)